Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

 1. Do not put the ODrive into closed loop mode without a brake resistor installed.
 If you purchased one without the brake resistor output, you will need to buy or build a circuit to add to control a brake resistor.
 2. Configure and test the motor with nothing attached to the shaft.
 If something does go wrong, having a steering wheel or adapter mounted to the motor can catch your hands or make it more likely for the motor to move.
 3. Clamp the motor down before attempting to enter closed loop control of the motor so it isn't able to move.
+4. Avoid connecting USB to both the OpenFFBoard and ODrive at the same time.
+This can possibly create a ground loop and cause damage.

 ## Configuration required to connect to OpenFFBoard
 You'll need to configure CAN on the ODrive to communicate with the OpenFFBoard USB interface.
 This is handled with the following commands: